OpenSource Together

 These allow linking or partial use without enforcing full openness.

-Choosing a License Intentionally
+Choosing a license intentionally

 License choice should be intentional, not accidental.